Run(command)

 This command will invoke an Origin C function in LabTalk.
 This is needed because of possible name conflict between X-Function, ogs file, LabTalk Functions etc. Also, there are some Origin C functions that were written to be callable only by the run -oc command, via the #pragma labtalk(2), to prevent the name polution problem for the LabTalk environment.
 All Origin C functions compiled with #pragma labtalk(2) will not be visible to LabTalk directly, you can use them only via run -oc

--p au; Force all pending operations to update to completion
+-p au; Force all pending project operations to update

 Syntax: run -p au;

-Any script which follows waits for all pending operations in Origin project update to complete.
+Any script which follows waits for all pending operations in the Origin project to update to completion.

 -p aui UID; Force a specific pending operation to update to completion